dart-lang/site-www/src/_guides/language/language-tour.md

 ### Assert

-During development, use an assert statement
-— <code>assert(<em>condition</em>, <em>optionalMessage</em>)</code>; —
-to disrupt normal execution if a boolean condition is false.
+During development, use an assert statement—<code>assert(<em>condition</em>, <em>optionalMessage</em>)</code>;—to disrupt normal execution if a boolean condition is false.
 You can find examples of assert statements throughout this tour.
 Here are some more:

 <?code-excerpt "misc/test/language_tour/control_flow_test.dart (assert)"?>
 ```dart